 Contrary to film or TV pre-production, the script breakdown has a more casual role in the pre-production stage of a commercial.

-Because commercials are not generally built from a standard screenplay format, the idea of a script breakdown as an individual document is often a non-starter.
+Commercials are not generally built from a standard screenplay format.
+This implies the idea of a script breakdown as an individual document is often a non-starter.

 However, the script breakdown’s basic functions will have to be compensated for with other documents, tasks, or communications.
 Even without a breakdown, your crew will need to remain on the same page and make sure that it is accounting for the totality of your project’s needs.